xavierdms/SimpleTwitter/README.md

 The following **optional** features are implemented:

-- [ ] User can view more tweets as they scroll with infinite pagination
-- [ ] User can open the twitter app offline and see last loaded tweets
-- [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
 - [x] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.org/android/Drawables#vector-drawables) where appropriate.
 - [x] User is using **"Twitter branded" colors and styles**